List of Oz books: Story collections and other works

-The Oz books of Sherwood Smith, published in 2005 and 2006, are officially recognized as canon by The Baum Trust.
-The first two books were published professionally, with the third book published through lulu.com in 2014.

-Subsequent books by other writers published by Reilly & Lee
+The rest of the "Famous Forty"

+Following Baum's death, publisher Reilly & Lee continued publishing annual Oz books, selecting new Royal Historians to record the latest Oz doings.
+These books, together with Baum's original fourteen novels, form the "Famous Forty", and are considered the canonical books of the series.

 Ruth Plumly Thompson's style was markedly different from Baum's.
 Her tales harked back to more traditional fairy tales.
 She often included a small kingdom, with a prince or princess who saves his or her kingdom and regains the throne or saves Oz from invasion.

-Thompson even respelled Baum's respelling "Nome" as the more traditional "Gnome".
+Books by Ruth Plumly Thompson

+Thompson wrote two additional novels in the 1970s which are not included in the "Famous Forty": Yankee in Oz (1972) and The Enchanted Island of Oz (1976), both published by the International Wizard of Oz Club.